Twipped/CurvyAndTrans.com/posts/2019-04-03.1023.D0C809/index.md

   <a href="../26-3.jpeg"><img src="/images/filler.png" data-src="../26-3.sm.jpeg" alt="MORPHEUS: You have to see it for yourself."></a>
 </div>

 I have used this line _so many times_ when talking about Gender Dysphoria and gender transition.
 The concept itself is so foreign to most cis people that it isn't really possible to describe with language.
 We can provide allegories, metaphors for what it's like, but it would take a hundred metaphors to even scratch the surface of the sensations and experiences that we live.
-Even when talking to a trans egg, you cannot explain just how relieving it feels to be on hormone therapy, just how good it feels to be called by the correct name and pronouns, to look in the mirror and to love the person looking back at you when all you've ever known is hate for your reflection, the sheer euphoria of putting on clothes that actually feel right and that fit you in the ways you know they were always supposed to fit.
+Even when talking to a baby trans (someone who has just recently realized they're transgender), you cannot explain just how relieving it feels to be on hormone therapy.
+You can't fully give the depth how good it feels to be called by the correct name and pronouns, to look in the mirror and to love the person looking back at you when all you've ever known is hate for your reflection, the sheer euphoria of putting on clothes that actually feel right and that fit you in the ways you know they were always supposed to fit.

 You can only know that feeling by experiencing it.
 [You have to be shown.](https://www.deviantart.com/translucidcomic/art/TransLucid-11-Birthday-581421027)